promicsw/flow-expressions/Docs/CustomScanner.md

         return false;
     }

-    // Return true if char at index matches chars, log char in Delim and advance index
+    // Return true if char at index matches any of the chars and advance index
+    // Also log the char matched in Delim for later access
     // Else return false and index unchanged public bool IsAnyCh(string chars) {
         if (!chars.Contains(PeekCh())) return false;